m0un10/straytorch/index.md

 - Comparing versions of data or an environment at points in time
 - Detecting configuration drift for an environment since it was last updated
 - Finding differences in terraform state files or any other json-based data format

+## Got a question or suggestion?

+Please feel free to [start a discussion](https://github.com/m0un10/straytorch/discussions).